Dalk21/Dalk21/README.md

 - 👋 Hi, I’m @Dalk21
-- 👀 I’m interested in making nodejs projects
+- 👀 I’m interested in making LuaU scripts
-- 🌱 I’m currently learning nodejs, python, lua
+- 🌱 I’m currently learning nodejs, luau
 - 💞️ I’m looking to collaborate on nothing
-- 📫 Reach me via discord @ Dalks#0001
+- 📫 Reach me via discord @ platinum#6969

 <!---
 Dalk21/Dalk21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.